pow-auth/pow_site/_guides/2019-09-14-password-breach-lookup-and-other-password-validation-rules.md

 ## Dictionary words

-A dictionary lookup is very easy to create, but we'll not go into this.
-If you need to get started, something like the below should work:
+A dictionary lookup is very easy to create, so we will only provide a very simple example:

 ```elixir
 defmodule MyApp.Users.User do